Space of dark states in Tavis-Cummings model: Abstract

 \section{Abstract}

-A group of two-level atoms in dark state in the framework of Tavis-Cummings model cannot emit a photon, though, it has a non-zero energy.
-Dark states can serve as a controllable energy reservoir from which we can extract the photons by differentiated impact on atoms, for example, by their spatial separation.
-A type of dark states are invisible states, which can neither absorb nor emit a photon.
-The subspace of invisible states is the simplest example of a subspace that is free from decoherence, and therefore are of interest for quantum computing.
-It is proved that any dark state is a linear combination of tensor products of EPR singlets and the ground state of individual atoms.
-The dimension of the dark subspaces with the different energies are Catalan numbers.
-Every invisible state is a linear combination only of the products of singlets.
-The proof essentially uses the concept of amplitude quanta - small amplitude portions, the trajectory of which under the action of the Hamiltonian is determined uniquely; quantization of the amplitude is defined only for initial states of a special type, which includes dark states.
-The almost-dark states are combinations of triplets, which do not emit photons for a long time at low excitation energy of the atoms.
+The dark states of a group of two-level atoms in the Tavis-Cummings resonator with zero detuning are considered.
+In these states, atoms can not emit photons, although they have non-zero energy.
+They are stable and can serve as a controlled energy reservoir from which photons can be extracted by differentiated effects on atoms, for example, their spatial separation.
+Dark states are the simplest example of a subspace free of decoherence in the form of a photon flight, and therefore are of interest for quantum computing.
+It is proved that a) the dimension of the subspace of dark states of atoms is the Catalan numbers, b) in the RWA approximation, any dark state is a linear combination of tensor products of singlet-type states and the ground states of individual atoms.
+For the exact model, in the case of the same force of interaction of atoms with the field, the same decomposition is true, and only singlets participate in the products and the dark states can neither emit a photon nor absorb it.
+The proof is based on the method of quantization of the amplitude of states of atomic ensembles, in which the roles of individual atoms are interchangeable.
+In such an ensemble there is a possibility of micro-causality: the trajectory of each quantum of amplitude can be uniquely assigned.